 Our Workshops take advantage of our beautiful Vermont location to create rigorous and lively learning experiences where participants can further develop skills in narrative approaches in collaboration with others, while savoring an environment offering panoramic views, good company, and outdoor splendors.
+We think of these gatherings as Refreshing The Spirit of The Work.
 Over the years, we have added Narrative Camp for those who can join us to experience shared living by the lake—taking full advantage of the restorative possibilities: kayaking, hiking, cycling, swimming, sharing meals, yoga, watching glorious sunsets and hanging out talking on lake-side verandas.
 We believe in learning by doing, and in building community.